corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/mgm/register.md

 The only remaining step is for the MGM to complete the approval which is an automated process rather than approval requiring manual involvement of the Network Operator before the member’s registration request takes effect.
 * `PENDING_MANUAL_APPROVAL`: The MGM has received the registration request and all automated validations were successful.
+The only remaining step is for the Network Operator to review and approve the registration via the MGM administration REST API before the member's registration request takes effect.
 * `PENDING_MEMBER_VERIFICATION`: The MGM has completed initial validation of the registration request and is now waiting for the registering member to respond to a P2P message in order to validate the provided session initiation key and P2P endpoint.
 * `FAILED`: The registration request submitted via the REST API passed initial validation on the member’s cluster but failed to send to the MGM.